albino98/albino98/README.md

 <br>
 <br>

-Hi, I'm Albino Cianciotti, **student and developer** from Italy.
+Hi, I'm Albino Cianciotti, **student and developer** from **Italy**.
 Currently I work with the .NET framework, Oracle and SqlServer for the development of web applications.
 In my free time I dedicate myself to developing small projects that I post here on GitHub.

 - 🔭 I’m currently working on Web Applications web applications developed in .net
 - 🌱 I'm currently learning the programming of microcontrollers such as Esp32, Esp8266, Arduino, etc. and more generally the world of electronics